-It’s the age old balancing act; when you see a full “Turn Key” package price from a builder and fall of your chair, only to go through the build quote step by step and come out the other end with a much bigger bill because you added so much more than the original inclusions.
+It’s the age-old balancing act; when you see a full “Turn Key” package price from a builder and fall of your chair, only to go through the build quote step by step and come out the other end with a much bigger bill because you added so much more than the original inclusions.

 All these variables need to be taken into consideration usually for me, I know at least the suburb I want to build in, so I start by looking at new builds or large scale renovations.
-The idea is to see what people are doing and what dollar figure they are achieving when it comes to rent or the completed valuation.
+The idea is to see what people are doing and what dollar figure they are achieving when it comes to renting or the completed valuation.
 When looking at other builds in the area, take note of their level of finish.

-On one of my clients recent builds, the property we were knocking down and rebuilding was located on the top of a hill with city views.
+On one of my clients’ recent builds, the property we were knocking down and rebuilding was located on the top of a hill with city views.
 Our market research indicated one of our needs should be to have a master bedroom and upper level sitting area with a view of the city.
 So that was on the list, along with at least 4 bedrooms, 2.5 bathrooms and 2 car garage with rear yard access.
-There were several other needs and wants listed and this was handed to the designer.
+There were several other needs and wants to be listed and this was handed to the designer.

-At this early stage there are two other things that I suggest you should do; soil test, and survey.
-This will cost some money, but trust me it will save big surprises later that could potentially cost a lot more, and put it this way, it needs to be done at some stage so why not do it straight up.
+At this early stage, there are two other things that I suggest you should do; soil test, and survey.
+This will cost some money, but trust me it will save big surprises later that could potentially cost a lot more and put it this way, it needs to be done at some stage so why not do it straight up.

 Some of the design and building strategies I like to use include:

-Think Strategically – keep your wet areas (bathrooms, kitchens, laundry) as close to each other as possible, this keeps plumbing close together and can save money
+Think Strategically – keep your wet areas (bathrooms, kitchens, laundry) as close to each other as possible, this keeps plumbing close together and can save money.

-Explore Options – look at external cladding options to save money
+Explore Options – look at external cladding options to save money.

 Use a Standard Floor to Ceiling Height – wall sheeting comes in standard lengths and widths.
-Keep this in mind and design floor to ceiling heights to match; 2.4m is the minimum habitable height, but try going for 2.55 or 2.75 if you want a high end look
+Keep this in mind and design floor to ceiling heights to match; 2.4m is the minimum habitable height, but try going for 2.55 or 2.75 if you want a high-end look.

 Reduce the Need for Steel – put simply, timber is cheaper and easier to use than steel, so where possible tell the designer you want to limit the need for structural steel These strategies can assist with making the house 10% bigger for the same money, or saving you 10% on your dream design.

-I hope this has helped, if you have any questions or want to get your next renovation or build underway, call or email the team at Hot Property Buyers Agency to have a consultation and get the exciting process started.
+I hope this has helped.
+If you have any questions or want to get your next renovation or build underway, call or email the team at Hot Property Buyers Agency to have a consultation and get the exciting process started.